-If you’re a fan of pecan pie, you’re going to love these pecan squares.
+If you’re a fan of pecan pie, you will these pecan squares.
 You can make these chewy delights all year long.
 A buttery shortbread crust and rich caramel-pecan topping make them truly over-the-top!
-Therefore, the perfect hostess gift, to treat your co-workers, or bring to potluck dessert over the holidays.
+Therefore, the perfect hostess gift, to treat your co-workers, or for a real treat for Mother’s Day!

 The pecan squares are a cross between a cookie and candy.
-They are wonderful to cut up in fours and mix with other pick-up desserts.
+They are so easy to cut up in fours and mix with other pick-up desserts.